 In industrial printing, it may be necessary to use combinations other than those recommended by the Auto function.
 By deactivating the Auto checkbox you can select custom channel combinations, provided that a combination of inks is applicable.

-Regarding the example in the screenshot, when the Auto checkbox is deactivated and channels can be combined, Magenta and dark Red are combined, and Yellow and Orange are combined, resulting in two channels under Combinable.
+Regarding the example in the screenshot, when the Auto checkbox is deactivated and channels can be combined, Magenta and dark Red are combined, and Yellow and Orange are combined, resulting in two channels under Combination.

-If the dark Red channel is disabled under Combinable, only the Yellow and Orange inks are combined.
+If the dark Red channel is disabled under Combination, only the Yellow and Orange inks are combined.
 Switching to the Gamut view allows comparing the impact of the combinable channels on the Gamut Volume number.

 Graphic: Visualizes the effects of the selected color separation and Black Point settings.
 Provides a real time preview of the loaded measurement data when altering settings.